 Share, Schedule, and Subscribe to Reports and Dashboards

-Folder Sharing in Salesforce allows you to restrict access to reports and dashboards by users, roles, roles and their subordinates, and public and private groups.
+Folder Sharing in Salesforce allows you to restrict access to reports and dashboards by users, roles, roles and their subordinates, territories, territories and their subordinates, and public and private groups.

 - With Viewer access you can see the data in a report or dashboard, but you can’t make any changes, except by cloning it into a new report or dashboard.
 All users have at least Viewer access to report and dashboard folders that have been shared with them.
 (Some users may have administrative user permissions that give them greater access.)